JanaSperschneider/GenomeAssemblyTools/ContaminantScreening/README.md

 ```

 A quick scan can identify if the top hits map to bacteria.
 For example, this one-liner would output contigs in a rust fungal assembly that are likely to be contaminants:
+Cross-check suspect contaminant contigs with the GC content and coverage from bbmap's output table produced in step 1.

 ```grep -E -m1 -v 'Puccinia|Phakopsora|psidii|Melamps|Uromyces|ribosomal' *_contig.screen.txt```